JamesMConroy/notes/notes.md

 #### -a[!], --add[!]
 Creates a new note file.
 If file extension is not specified then it will use the default (see notesrc).
 If additional file(s) are specified in the command line will be inserted on the final note.
-Use it with `-e` to invoke the editor or with `-` to get input from *stdin*.
+Use it with `-e` to invoke the editor or  `-` to get input from *stdin*.
-If note exists then an error will created; use `!` to avoid this and truncate the existing file.
+If the name is already used in this section, then an error will occurred; use `!` suffix to truncate the existing file.

 #### -A, --append
-Same as `-a` but appends to an existing (or not) note.
+Same as `-a` but instead of overwriting, the new note is appended to the file.
 If note does not exists then it will be created.

 #### -v, --view
-Shows the *note* with the default *$PAGER* or the one specified by `rule` (see notesrc).
+Shows the *note* with the default *$PAGER* if one is not specified in the configuration file.

 #### -p, --print
 Same as `-v` but writes the contents to *stdout*.

 #### -e, --edit
-Loads the *note* to the default *$EDITOR* or the one specified by `rule` (see notesrc).
+Loads the *note* to the default *$EDITOR* if one is not specified in the configuration file.

 #### -l, --list
-Displays the notes names that match to the *pattern*.
+Displays the notes names that match *pattern*.

 #### -f, --files
-Same as `-l` but prints out the full-path filenames instead of their titles.
+Same as `-l` but prints out the full path filenames in addition to the titles.

 #### -d, --delete
 Deletes a note.

 #### -r, --rename
-Renames (and/or moves) note.
+Renames and/or moves a note.
 A second parameter is required to specify the new name.
 If file extension is specified in the new name, then it will use it.
-Rename can also change the section if separated by '/' before the name.
+*rename* it can also change the section if separated by '/' before the name, e.g., `section3/new-name`.

 #### --all
 Displays all notes that found (-p, -e, -v).